Learn how to build a capsule wardrobe that's not a carbon copy of someone else's style

 is a capsule wardrobe too rigid or just right?

 What makes capsule wardrobes so amazing?
 My closet, drawers, and overall life are less cluttered.
-Getting dressed in the morning involves less guesswork, less time (I can do it in 20 minutes!), and no weapons.
-Everything goes together, and best of all, no matter what I put on, it’ll be something I really love and carefully thought about including — not just something I bought on clearance and now feel obligated to wear at least once.
+Getting dressed in the morning involves less guesswork, less time (I can do it in 20 minutes!), and it doesn’t require a single machete.
+Everything goes together, and best of all, no matter what I put on, it’ll be something I really love and carefully, selectively and intentionally thought about including — not just something I bought on clearance and now feel obligated to wear at least once.

 But then again, capsule wardrobes can seem a little restrictive and…boring.
 Where’s the personality?
 Where is the flare?
 Where…are YOU?
-It can be pretty daunting to imagine narrowing down the pieces you wear, especially when your closet is currently overflowing with OPTIONS (I know that is what some of you are thinking).
-And even more daunting to think you might disappear into a one-style-fits-all uniform of neutral basics that don’t tell your story.
+It can be pretty daunting to imagine narrowing down the pieces you wear, especially when your closet is currently overflowing with OPTIONS (I know that is what some of you are thinking – more is better).
+But more is not always better, and even more daunting to think you might disappear into a one-style-fits-all uniform of neutral basics that don’t tell your story.

 Creating a capsule wardrobe really means shopping your closet before the stores, refining your individual style so that you shine through in every piece and every outfit, thoughtfully choosing pieces you really love, and simplifying your life.
-And as long as you follow a few simple steps, there’s nothing scary about that.
+As long as you follow a few simple steps, it’ doesn’t have to be scary.

 Here is a sample of outfits from my fall capsule wardrobe.
-I don’t feel restricted or bored.
-I love every single one of these pieces and every outfit.
+I don’t feel restricted or bored, and I love every single one of these pieces and every outfit.
 Can you spot all the items I’ve repeated?

 How to build a capsule wardrobe that looks like you